Previous tool: Spreadsheets

 “The power behind the tool [allows us to] look across our business to see if there are resources available in other parts of the country that we can bring in to help a different group that might be short on resources.”

 When implementing new software, especially in a business as complex as construction, change management can be difficult and time-consuming, leading to frustration and ultimately limited value from the software.
-Both Moe and Sparapani had high praise for the implementation process and the support they received from their Account Manager, Nathalie Todi.
+Both Moe and Sparapani praised Bridgit’s implementation process and the support they received from their Account Manager, Nathalie Todi.

 Moe told us about his experience with the Bridgit team:

 “As far as the change management goes, I don’t feel like there was much of a struggle.
-The Bench support team that helped us launch was great because the initial setup takes some manual entry to get everybody into the system before our HR information was linked to it.
+The Bench support team that helped us launch was great because the initial setup took some manual entry to get everybody into the system before our HR information was linked.
 Nathalie and the Bench team were great.
-We gave them all of our information, they plugged it in for us to make sure that we could build it and then we just started using it as much as we could.”
+We gave them all of our information, and they plugged it in to ensure we could build it.
+Then, we just started using it as much as we could.”

 Sparapani talked to us about his experience working with other software providers and how working with Bridgit was a breeze in comparison:

 “There are also simple things, like Nathalie sitting in on the planning meetings, engaging with us as an observer or consultant.
-It really helps the team feel more comfortable with a new tool to know they’re well supported.
-It makes it feel more like a simple step forward as opposed to a leap forward.”
+It helps the team feel more comfortable with a new tool to know they’re well supported.
+It makes it feel more like a simple step forward than a leap forward.”

-Even with all these great benefits, the true music to our ears came from Moe when he told us his:
+Even with all these great benefits, the true music to our ears came from Moe when he told us this:

 Workforce intelligence for construction.